Lotus (genus): Species placed elsewhere

-Uses and ecology
+Distribution and habitat

+The genus contains many dozens of species distributed in the Eastern Hemisphere, including Africa, Europe, western, southern, and eastern Asia, and Australia and New Guinea.
+They are adapted to a wide range of habitats, from coastal environments to high elevations.

+Ecology

 Lotus species are used as food plants by the larvae of some Lepidoptera species.

+L. corniculatus is an invasive species in some regions of North America and Australia.

+Uses

 Several species are cultivated for forage, including L. corniculatus, L. glaber, and L. pedunculatus.
 They can produce toxic cyanogenic glycosides which can be potentially toxic to livestock, but also produce tannins, which are a beneficial anti-bloating compound.

 Species in this genus can fix nitrogen from the air courtesy of their root nodules, making them useful as a cover crop.
 The nodulating symbionts are Bradyrhizobium and Mesorhizobium bacteria.
 Scientific research for crop improvement and understanding the general biology of the genus is focused on L. japonicus, which is currently the subject of a full genome sequencing project, and is considered a model organism.

 Some species, such as L. berthelotii from the Canary Islands, are grown as ornamental plants.
-L. corniculatus is an invasive species in some regions of North America and Australia.